I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportasyncnotificationdetected.md

 <p> </p>

 ## -remarks
-<p>A miniport can detect status events in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff557403">HwStorInterrupt</a> routine and call <b>StorPortAsyncNotificationDetected</b> to queue and process the status change notification later at a lower IRQL. </p>

-<p>When processed by Storport, the status event notification is forwarded to the storage class driver to initiate any necessary system response actions.</p>

-<p>If the <i>Flags</i> parameter is 0, Storport will indicate all status values in its notification to the storage class driver.</p>

-<p>A miniport can detect status events in its <a href="https://msdn.microsoft.com/library/windows/hardware/ff557403">HwStorInterrupt</a> routine and call <b>StorPortAsyncNotificationDetected</b> to queue and process the status change notification later at a lower IRQL. </p>
+<p>A miniport can detect status events in its <a href="storage.hwstorinterrupt">HwStorInterrupt</a> routine and call <b>StorPortAsyncNotificationDetected</b> to queue and process the status change notification later at a lower IRQL. </p>

 <p>When processed by Storport, the status event notification is forwarded to the storage class driver to initiate any necessary system response actions.</p>